Saranyajayakumaran/Expensify/README.md

     - Visual studio code IDE is used to write ,edit and debug python code.

 - Google sheet
-    Google sheet is  a cloud Api used to store and edit datas.
+    - Google sheet is  a cloud Api used to store and edit datas.

 - GitHub
-    -GitHub is a Version control system for managing codebase and collaboration.
+    - GitHub is a Version control system for managing codebase and collaboration.

 - Git
     - Git is used to tracking changes and managing branches from the development Interface.